-Heart attacks, cardiac arrests are quite common.
+Heart attacks and cardiac arrests are quite common.
 According to a World Health Organisation (WHO) report, cardiovascular diseases are the leading cause of death.
 There are a number of Indians suffering from heart diseases, due to the drastic change in lifestyle and eating habits.
 But the good news, however, is that 80% of premature heart attacks and strokes are preventable.
 A healthy diet, regular physical activity, and not using tobacco products are the keys to prevention.
-But while we learn how to take care of our heart, we must also pay attention to how we are risking our heart health.
+But while we learn how to take care of our hearts, we must also pay attention to how we are risking our heart health.

 The recent death of actor Mandira Bedi’s husband Raj Kaushal due to sudden cardiac arrest has shocked not just the film and television industry, but the common man as well.
 Sudden cardiac death occurs most frequently in adults in their mid-30s to mid-40s and affects men twice as often as it does women.

 Facts About Heart Ailments Every Indian Should Know

 - A study in The Lancet shows that heart ailments caused more than 2.1 million deaths in India in 2015 at all ages or more than a quarter of all deaths.

 - At ages 30-69 years, of 1.3 million cardiovascular deaths, 0.9 million (68.4%) were caused by coronary heart disease and 0.4 million (28.0%) by stroke.

 - Adults born after the 1970s are much more vulnerable to such deaths than those born earlier.